How to Send Your Client an Analytics Report in 60 Seconds

 When your client wants the spreadsheet

 Some clients want the raw numbers.
-Maybe they have their own reporting templates, or their finance team needs the data in a specific format.
+Maybe they have their own reporting templates.
+Maybe their finance team needs the data in a particular shape.
+Either way, you don't want to retype anything.

 Click export, choose CSV.
-You get a ZIP file with 19 CSV files organized into 10 folders: traffic, pages (including entry pages, exit pages, and 404s), sources (by channel, by source, by referrer), geography (countries, regions, cities), technology (devices, browsers, OS, screens), campaigns (all five UTM parameters), goals, and sessions.
+You get a ZIP file with 18 CSV files sorted into 9 folders: traffic, pages (including entry pages, exit pages, and 404s), sources (by channel, by source, by referrer), geography (countries, regions, cities), technology (devices, browsers, OS, screens), campaigns (all five UTM parameters), goals, and sessions.
+That is the whole site, broken out, ready to drop into whatever template they already use.

-Every file respects the current date range and filters.
+Every file respects the date range and filters you have set.
 Every number is raw and ready for a spreadsheet.
-The filename includes the date range so you can archive them cleanly.
+The filename carries the date range, so they archive cleanly.

-For a monthly reporting workflow, this means: open client site, select "Last 30 days," click CSV, email the ZIP.
+For a monthly reporting workflow that comes down to four steps: open the client site, pick "Last 30 days," click CSV, email the ZIP.
 Under a minute.

 Skip the report entirely

-Here's an option most analytics tools don't give you: a share link.
+There is an option most analytics tools don't give you at all: a share link.

 In Clickport, you can create a share link for any client site.
-It generates a unique URL with an unguessable token.
-Send that link to your client, and they see a live, read-only version of the full dashboard.
-No account, no password, no onboarding.
+It builds a unique URL with a token nobody can guess.
+Send that link to your client and they see a live, read-only version of the full dashboard.
+No account.
+No password.
+No onboarding call.

 Share link access